venky3214/CODETECH-TASK-5/README.md

 Each of these features could help increase user interaction and create a more engaging experience on the platform.

-KEY POINTS:[2:51 pm, 30/7/2024] Venky: When considering an object for a social media platform, you might want to focus on creating a unique feature or element that enhances user engagement or interaction.
+KEY POINTS:  When considering an object for a social media platform, you might want to focus on creating a unique feature or element that enhances user engagement or interaction.
 Here are a few ideas:

 1. *Customizable Avatars*: Allow users to create and personalize their avatars with a wide range of options, from clothing and accessories to facial expressions.